Distance learning with GDI

 Distance learning students have full access to the University’s library, with more than 25,000 electronic journals and 400,000 electronic books.
 They benefit from the full range of the University’s other support services and from the reputational benefit of an alumni community of 250,000 former students spread across nearly 200 countries.

-For further details, contact GDI’s Distance Learning Administrator, Kate Robinson.
+For further details, contact GDI’s Distance Learning Administrator, Emma Moores.